Slavyanskaya Square: History

 The boulevard north from the square was formed in two stages; first, the old Apple Market near Novaya Square was replaced with a boulevard across Polytechnical Museum (1880s, with the 1887 Plevna Monument).
 Next, the southern part of the boulevard was cleaned up with the demolition of Varvarka Gated market.

-The two squares acquired their present shape in 1934, when the State demolished Kitai-gorod tower blocking the exit from Varvarka Street and the fortress wall between Staraya Square and Kitaisky Lane.
+The two squares acquired their present shape in 1934, when the State demolished the Kitai-gorod tower blocking the exit from Varvarka Street and the fortress wall between Staraya Square and Kitaisky Lane.
 Remains of the tower are visible in an underground vestibule of Kitay-Gorod subway station.

 Monument to Saints Cyril and Methodius by Vyacheslav Klykov was opened on the northbound boulevard in 1992.
-The Square is a common starting point for public rallies; in particular.
+The Square is a common starting point for public rallies, in particular.